ARDG-NRAO/LibRA/README.md

 # LibRA

-## Description
-The primary goal of the LibRA project is to directly expose algorithms used in Radio Astronomy (RA) for image reconstruction from interferometric telescopes.
+## Description The primary goal of the LibRA project is to directly
+expose algorithms used in Radio Astronomy (RA) for image reconstruction from interferometric telescopes.
 The primary target users are research groups (R&D groups at observatories, at university departments) and individual researchers (faculty, students, post-docs) who may benefit from a software system with prodiction-quality implementation of the core algorithms which are also easy to use, deploy locally and modify as necessary.
-Therefore, a strong requirement deriving this work is to keep the interface simple, the software stack shallow and software dependency graph simple.
+Therefore, a strong requirement deriving this work is to keep the interface simple, the software stack shallow and software dependency graph small.

-This repository contains _only_ the algorithmically necessary scientific code, and a build system to compile it into a library of algorithms.
-Such a library can be used as a third-party library by other in the RA community.
-Different interfaces to the library are provided to access the algorithms vis C++ or Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from Linux shell.
+This repository therefore contains _only_ the algorithmically necessary scientific code, and a build system to compile it into a library of algorithms.
+Such a library can be directly used as a third-party library by others in the RA community.
+A three different interfaces to the library are provided for accessing the algorithms via C++ or Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from a Linux shell.

-Interferometric radio telescopes are indirect imaging devices which collects data in the Fourier domain.
+Interferometric radio telescopes are indirect imaging devices which collect data in the Fourier domain.
 Transforming the raw data from such devices to images requires application of sophisticated algorithms to reconstruct the image.
-The fundamental scientific principles behind such telescopes are the same as those in other domains that rely on indirect imaging such as Magnetic Resonance Imaging (MRI) and Ultrasound imaging.
+The fundamental scientific principles behind such telescopes are the same as in other domains that rely on indirect imaging such as Magnetic Resonance Imaging (MRI) and Ultrasound imaging.
 To make RA algorithms available for application in such fields and enable cross-discipline R&D, the API to the library is based on C++ STL for portability and wider use that does not required RA-specific software stack and dependencies.

 ### The LibRA software stack

 The `src` directory contains the implementation of the basic calibration and imaging algorithms.
-The code has been derived from the CASA project but contains _only_ the algorithmically-significant part of the larger CASA code base which can be compiled into a reusable software library.
+The code has been derived from the CASA project but contains _only_ the algorithmically-significant part of the _much_ larger CASA code base.
+The code here can be compiled into a standalone reusable software library.
 This significantly simplifies the software stack and the resulting software dependency graph.
-A suite of standalone applications are also available which can be built as relocatable Linux executable.
+A suite of standalone applications are also available which can be built as relocatable Linux executable (this may also be possible for MacOS, but we haven't had time to test).

 The resulting software stack is shown below.
-Figure on the left shows our current software stack where the RA Algorithms layer is built on RA-specificdata access and CASACore layers.  _Work is in progress to decouple the RA Algorithms layer from RA-specific layers with API based on the C++ Standard Template Library (STL)_.
+Figure on the left shows our current software stack where the RA Algorithms layer is built on the RA-specificdata data access and CASACore layers.  _Work is in progress to decouple the RA Algorithms layer from RA-specific layers with the algorithms API based _only_ on the C++ Standard Template Library (STL)_.
 With a translation layer RA-specific libraries (CASACore, RA Data Access/Iterators) may be replaced for use of RA Algorithms in other domains.

 [`libparafeed`](https://github.com/sanbee/parafeed.git) in the figures below is a standalone library for embedded user interface used for command-line configuration of LibRA apps.